 Configure the correct drive for the proper application by using the internet-based drive configurator.
 The drive configurator is found on the global internet site: www.danfoss.com/drives.
 The configurator creates a type code string and an 8-digit sales number, which can be delivered to the local sales office.
 It is also possible to build a project list with several products and send it to a Danfoss sales representative.

 An example of a type code string is:

-FC-102N355T5E20H4BGCXXXSXXXA0BXCXXXXD0
+FC-302N355T5E20H4TGCXXXSXXXXA0BXCXXXXD0

-The meaning of the characters in the string is defined in Table 13.4.
-In the example above, a PROFIBUS DP-V1 and a 24 V back-up option is built in.
+The meaning of the characters in the string is defined in this chapter.
+In the example above, an E3h drive is configured with the following options: